pi4erd/pi4erd/README.md

 I am a simple nobody with zero background who is still learning at school.
 I'm learning programming in HL languages, digital circuit design, assembly coding.
 I know how to make a little bit of stuff even though most of my projects don't appear on GitHub because they are private and stupid enough for people to not see them.

-I also know how to make simple games in 2d and 3d (dev. for 1 month max).